Data monitoring committee: Need for a DMC

 Many randomized clinical trials are double-blind – no one involved with the trial knows what treatment is to be given to each trial participant.
 Blinding includes the participant, their doctor, and even the study personnel at the company or organization sponsoring the trial.
-Blinding is breached and true assignments disclosed only after the trial database is finalized.
+Blinding is breached and true assignments disclosed only after the trial database is finalized and locked against edits (i.e., until it is read-only for statistical analysis).
+On rare occasions a single participant's treating physician may be unblinded to the participant's study treatment assignment if that information is critical to the participant's immediate health care.

 Clinical trials may test an unknown procedure or may continue for years, and there is justifiable concern about enrolling participants and exposing them to an unproven treatment without ongoing oversight of the preliminary results.
 The DMC is a group (typically 3 to 7 members) who are independent of the entity conducting the trial.
 At least one DMC member will be a statistician.
 Clinicians knowledgeable about the disease indication should be represented, as well as clinicians knowledgeable in the fields of any major suspected safety effects.
 Ethicists or representatives from a patient advocacy group may be included, particularly for research involving vulnerable populations.
 The DMC will convene at predetermined intervals (depending on the type of study) to review unblinded results.
 The DMC has the power to recommend continuation or termination of the study based on the evaluation of these results.
 There are typically three reasons a DMC might recommend termination of the study: safety concerns, outstanding benefit, and futility.